Oppositional Defiant Disorder: Symptoms and Treatment

 Oppositional Defiant Disorder (ODD) is a condition characterized by a continuous pattern of defiance, disobedience, and hostile or defiant behavior toward authority figures such as parents, educators, and even other adults.
 It is a childhood condition but can persist into adulthood, affecting relationships and daily life.
+This article explores symptoms, risk factors, treatment, and behavioral management of ODD.

 The following are the most commonly appearing symptoms of ODD.